 - ABWF will comply with any further reporting requested by USFS or local health authorities.
 All volunteers will cooperate as requested.

-- ABWF staff will keep crew informed on status of health of infected individual and crew for 14 days following the incident.
+- ABWF staff will keep the crew informed on the status of health of the infected individual and crew for 14 days following the incident.